mapeveri/django-musette/README.rst

 ---------

 1. Multiple forums ordered by for category.
-2. Notifications (Still not support sending emails)
+2. Notifications (Still not support sending emails).
+3. Notifications in real time.
-3. Count views for forum and topic.
+4. Count views for forum and topic.
-4. Infinite scroll for comments of one topic.
+5. Infinite scroll for comments of one topic.
-5. Support of files media for topics.
+6. Support of files media for topics.
-6. Easy integration with other applications Django of your project.
+7. Easy integration with other applications Django of your project.
-7. Support for moderate forums.
+8. Support for moderate forums.
-8. Models registered in admin django for administrators.
+9. Models registered in admin django for administrators.
-9. Possibility of hide forums unused.
+10. Possibility of hide forums unused.
-10. Modern design, thank you to Bootstrap material design
+11. Modern design, thank you to Bootstrap material design
-11. Avatar.
+12. Avatar.
-12. Pre-moderation.
+13. Pre-moderation.
-13. Support to English and Spanish language.
+14. Support to English and Spanish language.
-14. Validation of forms in real time with AngularJs.
+15. Validation of forms in real time with AngularJs.

 Contribute:
 -----------